- Search The Registry

 - My Account

 *The Mandingo language is celebrated on November 30, 1000.
 Also known as Mandinka, it is a Mande language spoken by the Mandinka people of Guinea, northern Guinea-Bissau, the Casamance region of Senegal, and the Gambia, where it is one of the principal languages.
 Mandinka belongs to the Manding branch of Mande and is like Bambara and Maninka/Malinké but with only five instead of 7 vowels.
-In most areas, it is a tonal language with low and high tones, although the variety spoken in the Gambia and Senegal borders on a pitch accent due to its proximity to non-tonal neighboring languages like Wolof.
+It is a tonal language with low and high tones in most areas.
+However, the variety spoken in the Gambia and Senegal borders on a pitch accent due to its proximity to non-tonal neighboring languages like Wolof.
 There is little dialectical diversity.
 Mandingo is represented by the type spoken in Casamance.

 Mandingo has two tones, high and low.
 Unmodified nouns are either high tone or low tone on all syllables.
 The definite suffix -o takes a low tone on high-tone nouns and a falling tone on low-tone nouns.
 It also assimilates any preceding short vowel, resulting in a long /oo/ with either a low or falling tone.
 It shortens a preceding long high vowel (ii > io, uu > uo; ee optionally > either eo or ee) or assimilates itself (aa remains aa), leaving only its tone:

 /búŋ/ 'a room' > /búŋò/ 'the room'